 The Executive Committee shall meet monthly, unless cancelled by the Chair.
 Additional meetings may be called by the Chair, by the Chancellor, or upon request of three (3) members of the Executive Committee.

-- The Chair shall set the time, date, and location of the meetings and notify members no later than week five (5) business days prior to the meeting time.
+- The Chair shall set the time, date, and location of the meetings and notify members no later than we-cl five (5) business days prior to the meeting time.

 - A majority of the Executive Committee membership shall constitute a quorum.